chwalters/documentation/rest_api.md

 ```

 The [no_voice flag](#no-voice-flag) can be added to this call with a form.

 Curl command:

 ```bash
 curl -i --user admin:secret -X POST http://localhost:5000/synapses/start/audio -F "file=@path/to/file.wav" -F no_voice="true"
 ```

-### Get mute status
+**Get mute status**

 Normal response codes: 200
 Error response codes: unauthorized(401), Bad request(400)

 Curl command:

 ```bash
 curl -i --user admin:secret  -X GET  http://127.0.0.1:5000/mute
 ```

 Output example:

 ```JSON
 {
   "mute": true
 }
 ```

-### Switch mute status
+**Switch mute status**

 Normal response codes: 200
 Error response codes: unauthorized(401), Bad request(400)

 Curl command:

 ```bash
 curl -i -H "Content-Type: application/json" --user admin:secret  -X POST -d '{"mute": "True"}' http://127.0.0.1:5000/mute
 ```

 Output example:

 ```JSON
 {
   "mute": true
 }
 ```

-## No voice flag
+[No voice flag]

-When you use the API, by default Kalliope will generate a text and process it into the TTS engine.
+When the API is used, by default, Intelora will generate a text and process it into the TTS engine.
-Some calls to the API can be done with a flag that will tell Kalliope to only return the generated text without processing it into the audio player.
+Some calls to the API can be done with a flag that will tell Intelora to only return the generated text without processing it into the audio player.

-When `no_voice` is switched to true, Kalliope will not speak out loud on the server side.
+When `no_voice` is switched to true, Intelora will not speak out loud on the server side.